 For decades, the SPAC has had a negative reputation as a way for sponsors to get rich quickly at the expense of other investors.

-Though SEC regulations and improved sponsor quality have helped to improve the SPAC reputation, there are still risks and downsides associated with the sponsor, including:
+Though SEC regulations and improved sponsor quality have helped to boost the SPAC reputation, there are still risks and downsides associated with the sponsor, including:

 - Expenses for the target company.
 Sponsors pay nominal amounts for a 20% ownership of the SPAC shares, which can lead to a 1-5% stake in the acquired company after the business merger.
 This means that sponsors are poised to make significant income if they merge — regardless of the outcome of the merger — which may disincentivize appropriate due diligence on target companies.
 It also costs the target company a large portion of equity, which could make this deal more expensive than a traditional IPO.